Frequently Asked Questions

 If I receive a private scholarship, will that impact my financial aid?

 You can use private scholarships to reduce your summer savings and work-study expectations.
 If private scholarships exceed your total summer savings and work-study expectations, your Hopkins Scholarship will be reduced dollar for dollar.
 Most undergraduate students can receive up to $5,300 in private scholarships before any reduction is made to your Hopkins Scholarship funding.
+Review our examples of how outside scholarships are built into your award for more information.

 Employer tuition benefits, state scholarships, Federal Pell Grants, and ROTC are considered entitlement grants, and these offers will reduce Hopkins Scholarships.
 For example, a student who receives a state scholarship of $500 will have their Hopkins Scholarships reduced by $500.
 The total amount of financial aid will remain the same.